-1. San Joaquin Valley College students, faculty, and staff are the campus libraries' main users.

-2. Some campus libraries may grant limited privileges to alumni and visitors of the college as well.
-This may include open access to computer workstations, typing tests, and use of office supplies (copiers, fax machine, etc.).
+- 1. San Joaquin Valley College students, faculty, and staff are the Campus Libraries' main users. - 2.
+Campus Libraries grant some privileges to alumni of the college as well.
+This includes open access to computer workstations and office supplies (copiers, fax machine, etc.).